pdulvp/press-reader/README.md

 # press-reader

-This application is useful when a press service provider is images for each pages of a press newspaper.
-It will download images and generates a PDF from it.
+This application is an alternative to Cafeyn.

 ## UI